-MNR Cash Balanc re Plan (continued) Valuation Dates: January 1, 2018 January 1, 2017 January 1, 2016 January 1, 2014 Measurement Date: December 31, 2017 December 31, 2016 December 31, 2015 December 31, 2014 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
+MNR Cash Balance Plan (continued) Valuation Dates: January 1, 2017 January 1, 2016 January 1, 2014 Measurement Date: December 31, 2016 December 31, 2015 December 31, 2014 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
 One-year amortization of the unfunded liability, if any.
-One-year amortization of the unfunded liability, if any.
 Period specified in current valuation report (closed 10 year period beginning January 1, 2008 - 4 year period for the January 1, 2014 valuation).
-Asset Valuation Method: Actuarial value equals market value.
-Actuarial value equals market value.
-Actuarial value equals market value.
+Asset Valuation Method: Actuarial value equals fair value.
+Actuarial value equals fair value.
 Effective January 1, 2015, the Actuarially Determined Contribution (ADC) will reflect one-year amortization of the unfunded accrued liability in accordance with the funding policy adopted by the MTA.
-Salary increases: N/A N/A N/A There were no projected salary increase assumptions used in the January 1, 2014 valuation as the participants of the Plan were covered under the Management Plan effective January 1, 1989.
+Salary increases: N/A N/A There were no projected salary increase assumptions used in the January 1, 2014 valuation as the participants of the Plan were covered under the Management Plan effective January 1, 1989.
 For participants of the Plan eligible for additional benefits, these benefits were not valued as the potential liability is de minimus.
-Actuarial assumptions: Discount Rate: 4.00% 4.00% 4.00% 4.50% Investment rate of return : 4.00%, net of investment expenses.
+Actuarial assumptions: 4.0007 4.0007 4.5007 Discount Rate: 4.00% 4.00% 4.50% Investment rate of return: 4.00%, net of investment expenses.
 4.00%, net of investment expenses.
-4.00%, net of investment expenses.
 4.50%, net of investment expenses.
 Mortality: Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
-Mortality assumption is based on a 2017 experience study for all MTA plans.
-Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on a 2012 experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on a 2012 experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 As generational tables, they reflect mortality improvements both before and after the measurement date.
 Mortality assumption is based on a 2012 experience study for all MTA plans.
 Pre-retirement: RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
-RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
-Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP- 2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-Post-retirement Disabled Lives: N/A N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.50% 2.30% 2.30% 2.50% Cost-of-Living Adjustments: N/A N/A N/A N/A
+Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP- 2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP- 2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP- 2000 Healthy Annuitant mortality table for females.
+Post-retirement Disabled Lives: N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.30% 2.30% 2.50% Cost-of-Living Adjustments: N/A N/A N/A